-I write poetry, flash fiction, essays, and sometimes other things.
-I like to share my work, collaborate, and engage with live audiences.
+I write poetry, flash fiction, book reviews, essays, & sometimes other things.
+I like to share my work, collaborate, & engage with live audiences.
 I also like to help other people with their writing.
-Please inquire with reading requests, for writing assistance, and/or with invitations to lavish galas.
+Please inquire with submission requests, commission inquiries, essay tutoring questions, &/or invitations to lavish galas.

 My work sprawls across genres, picking up tricks from one and weaving them into another.
 I'll just as soon spit a slam poem as pen a three sentence short story and leave it in a library book.
 My background in linguistics, literary criticism, and neuroscience combined with my performing experience gives my work multiple vantage points from which to launch.
 My interests are the intersections of power, language, culture, history, and octopodes.